1921 (10th June)

 Philip created a stir when he made an offside remark about ‘slitty eyes’ while on an official visit of China.

-Both Prince Philip and Queen Elizabeth tried to effect a reconciliation of the marriage of Charles and Diana.
+Both Prince Philip and Queen Elizabeth tried to effect a reconciliation of the marriage of Charles and Diana which had broken down.
 They were unsuccessful.

 1992 (7th June)